gneCoE/Notices/docs/Files/Exam_Instructions.md

 7. Do not navigate away from the test window while appearing in ESE.
 Doing so will make you disqualified and your attempt will be freezed (that mean you won't able to attempt further).
 8. Students will get an email with “Test Pin” as well as an exam link, a day before from donotreply@hiremee.co.in with subject "Examination Invitation".
 If student is using laptop/PC, then he/she will click on the link given in the email and when asked will fill the TEST PIN and after that will click the START button to start the exam.
 If using Moblie phone, first you will need to install hiremee app, then open it and paste the TEST PIN when asked.
 9. The Test Pin, which authorizes you to appear in the examination (which you will get through email, one day in advance) is for one-time use only.
-10. If due to some reason, any student does not get the email ( from donotreply@hiremee.co.in with subject “Examination Invitation”, by 08:00 am in the morning session and 12.00 pm for the evening session of the day of exam, then he / she need to inform the authorities by filling the form using link [discrepancy Form](https://docs.google.com/spreadsheets/d/1rTAbV-rgI_tpM8zJ7GHFnRrNq_7XSIQxBCJErCUddtU/edit?usp=sharing)  .
+10. If due to some reason, any student does not get the email ( from donotreply@hiremee.co.in with subject “Examination Invitation”, by 08:00 am in the morning session and 12.00 pm for the evening session of the day of exam, then he / she need to inform the authorities by filling the form using link [Discrepancy Form](https://docs.google.com/spreadsheets/d/1rTAbV-rgI_tpM8zJ7GHFnRrNq_7XSIQxBCJErCUddtU/edit?usp=sharing)  .
 11. Note that students will have to fill the mentioned form ONLY.
 Telephonic communication of any kind will not be entertained to address the discrepancies/problems during the exam time.
 12. It is the sole responsibility of the student to provide correct and exact information asked in the discrepancy/complaint redressal form.
 13. The students should check the date sheet of examinations uploaded on the website.